Professor Carter was a trial attorney in the honors program of the Civil Rights Division

 the co-author of a treatise on Capital Punishment Law, books on Global Issues in Criminal

-Law and Criminal Procedure, and a recent book on International Criminal Procedure.
+Law and Criminal Procedure, and books on international criminal procedure and the

 Prof. Carter has lectured and researched international criminal law issues in multiple

 venues.
 In 2005, she studied the Gacaca trials in Rwanda and conducted a workshop

 in Cambodia.
 In 2007, she served as a Visiting Professional in the Appeals Chamber